Ymir Water System

 The system's water pressure and storage capacity meet standardized requirements for fire protection.
 The distribution network serves 16 fire hydrants.
 The Ymir water system has been recognized by Fire Underwriters Survey as having a Dwelling Protection Grade since 1986 and has most recently been reviewed in 2014.
 Subscribing insurance providers can get water system grading information from Fire Underwriters Survey.

 In fall 2014, a leak was discovered in the base of the steel water storage reservoir.
-As a temporary repair a concrete base was cast inside the reservoir but the reservoir will need to be replaced.
+As a temporary repair a concrete base was cast inside the reservoir but the reservoir will be replaced (see next section).

 Plans for future upgrades